oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 member.
 Most Kubernetes overlay network providers do not support multicast.

-This is done by specifying the Coherence well known addresses in a variable named `coherence.wka` as shown in the following example:
+This is done by specifying Coherence well known addresses in a variable named `coherence.wka` as shown in the following example:

 ```